pandas-dev/pandas/doc/source/indexing.rst

    df2.drop_duplicates(['a','b'])
    df2.drop_duplicates(['a','b'], take_last=True)

-An easier way to drup duplicates on the index than to temporarily forgo it is ``groupby(level=0)`` combined with ``first()`` or ``last()``.
+An easier way to drop duplicates on the index than to temporarily forgo it is ``groupby(level=0)`` combined with ``first()`` or ``last()``.

 .. ipython:: python